SpaceyLad/simulacra/README.md

 * Make the program able to make passwordlists based on the full name.
 * Optimize code.
 * Make middle name an option.
+* Make option that only follows indistry standard usernames.
+(Like j.smith)
+* turn username into mail with custom domain.

 # Note